jrenee42/jill-cribl-test/README.md

    2. when the list is small and static (ie, using a test file) the reload works just fine
    3. when the list is huge; as with the test url; it crashes
    4. I spent some time trying to fix this; but the bug is non trivial so is outside the scope of this tech screening
+9. put in user preferences to allow the json to still have the 'quotes' around it or not

 ## Available Scripts